-If you are a former society member wishng to rejoin in the same discipline as before, and not more than 5 years has elapsed since you left, you do not need to reapply formally.
-In this instance contact us via firstname.lastname@example.org to be readmmitted.
+If you are a former society member wishing to rejoin in the same discipline as before, and not more than 5 years has elapsed since you left, you do not need to reapply formally.
+In this instance contact us via firstname.lastname@example.org to be readmitted.

 Assessment criteria include:

 o The quality of design and execution of work shown

 o Originality of approach and the quality of presentation

 o Applicants will also be asked about their capacity and willingness to contribute to the Society through attending meetings and stewarding at shows.

 Those who are permanently resident or working in Suffolk or the surrounding counties.
 Makers who live further away are also welcome to apply, provided they are able to commit to attending Society events and take part in exhibitions in the county.